75 km loop

 Start from Biloela

 - Travel 34 km north-east towards Gladstone along the Dawson Highway.

-- Travel 24 km along Coal Road, TURN RIGHT onto Ian McCauley Road (not suitable for caravans) and follow the road to the top of the hill for great views of the Callide Coalfields.
+- Travel 24 km along Coal Road, turn right onto Ian McCauley Road (not suitable for caravans) and follow the road to the top of the hill for great views of the Callide Dam and surrounds.